Satstef/SingSong/README.md

 - store datas in sqlite3 Database;
 - creating users personal folder to store uploaded files;

-Some Frontend programming work (Javascript, HTML):
+Some Frontend programming work (Javascript, HTML, CSS):
+- CSS code is very basic, needs to be improved to give a better graphic.
 - creating forms;
 - creating user profile pages;
 - Making user interact with the app (insert song information, update them, listen to music);